 In the world of real estate financing, a straight note, also known as a term note, is a type of short-term loan agreement where the borrower makes interest-only payments during the loan term and pays off the principal amount in full at the end.

-Straight Note in Real Estate
+- What is a Straight Note in Real Estate?

 What is a Straight Note in Real Estate?